 Creating sourdough bread involves multiple steps, and although it might appear daunting initially, with practice, the process will become more intuitive.
 Over time, you'll develop an instinct for your dough.
 While your initial loaves might not be flawless, each baking experience will teach you valuable lessons, enhance your expertise, and refine your skills.

 Still want delicious crusty bread but don't have two days to dedicate to bread baking?
-Try my Rustic Sourdough Discard Bread Recipe!
+Try my Sourdough Discard Bread Recipe!

-Day 1: Make the dough
+Step 1: Make the dough

-TIP: The windowpane test is a great way of determining whether you've developed enough strength and structure in your dough.
+The windowpane test is a great way of determining whether you've developed enough strength and structure in your dough.

 To perform the windowpane test: